Director / Shareholder Protection Insurance

 Without shareholder protection or partnership protection, it would be possible for one shareholder or partner to sell their shares or share of the business to a third party in the event of a critical illness or death, even against the will of the remaining shareholders or partners.

-When do I need to get Shareholder Protection or Partnership Protection?
+When do I need to get Shareholder Protection Insurance?

 If you want to protect your business in the case of unforeseen tragedies it is worth looking at shareholder protection or partnership protection as early as possible.

-With shareholder protection or Partnershipprotection in place, you can have peace of mind within your business that any transition will be smooth with minimal disruption, with the knowledge that the bereaved families are also assured they have protection.
+With shareholder protection insurance or Partnership protection in place, you can have peace of mind within your business that any transition will be smooth with minimal disruption, with the knowledge that the bereaved families are also assured they have protection.

 The first job is to understand what level of shareholder protection cover your business requires.